jerryjappinen/bellevue-docs/overview/known-issues.md

 - Desired source code order is hard to set
 	- Utility styles should come after component styles, but style source order is magical
 	- Not currently an issue with JS
-- The app icon generator webpack plugin
+- The app icon generator Webpack plugin
 	- Does not support passing all options to the plugin generating meta tags with color information etc.
 	- Does not compile a web favicon
 	- https://github.com/jantimon/favicons-webpack-plugin